gautierdag/piglet-vis/README.md

-# Grounding Physical Commonsense Reasoning with Vision
+# Learning the Effects of Physical Actions in a Multi-modal Environment (EACL-2023)

 ### Dataset